MethodicalAcceleratorDesign/MAD-NG/docs/source/cplxnum.rst

 Attributes
 ==========

-.. constant:: z.re
+.. constant:: cpx.re

-   The real part of the :type:`complex` number :var:`z`.
+   The real part of the :type:`complex` number :var:`cpx`.

-.. constant:: z.im
+.. constant:: cpx.im

-   The imaginary part of the :type:`complex` number :var:`z`.
+   The imaginary part of the :type:`complex` number :var:`cpx`.

 Functions
 =========